 Community Networks & Committees

-Ryerson is home to a community of individuals from diverse backgrounds and experiences.
+TMU is home to a community of individuals from diverse backgrounds and experiences.

 Community networks and committees are groups made up of students, faculty and staff from across the campus in order to provide representation of a diversity of perspectives and experiences.
 Members work together to foster community, create more inclusive spaces and address barriers on campus.